java-json-tools/json-schema-validator/README.markdown

 <p><b>Version 0.3 is out</b>: see [here]
 (https://github.com/fge/json-schema-validator/wiki/ChangeLog)
 for a list of features.
+Among others, it performs <b>more than 25 times better than the previous version</b>.

 <p>For a detailed discussion of the implementation, see
 [here](https://github.com/fge/json-schema-validator/wiki/Status).
 For a list of